nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 - Nightmares resumed & started therapy again from 19th August

+### Changes that I have been experiencing in the past 1 month

 - changes that have been happening
 	- categorize it to make it easier